 Why is important to have a brand identity?

-Brand identity is a vital part of your branding strategy since it’s the personification of your brand’s vision, mission and values.
+Brand identity is a vital part of your branding strategy since it’s the manifestation of your brand’s vision, mission and values.
 It makes your audience and potential clients recognize and differentiate your brand from others.

 How can I create my brand identity?